sandmman/swift-enterprise-demo/README.md

 ![Linux](https://img.shields.io/badge/os-linux-green.svg?style=flat)

 # Swift-Enterprise-Demo
-Swift-Enterprise-Demo is designed to highlight new enterprise capabilities that you can leverage when you deploy your Swift applications to Bluemix.
-Specifically, this application showcases the following Bluemix services and new libraries for the Swift language:
+Swift-Enterprise-Demo is designed to highlight new enterprise capabilities that you can leverage when you deploy your Swift applications to IBM Cloud.
+Specifically, this application showcases the following IBM Cloud services and new libraries for the Swift language:

 * Auto Scaling
 * Alert Notification